Russian Flagship student ambassadors meet with prospective students to answer questions about the program.

 Admissions

-If you’re a current UW-Madison student and you’ve never studied Russian, you should plan to enroll in Slavic 101 as soon as possible (Slavic 101 is offered during the fall and spring semesters or summer term).
+If you’re a current UW-Madison student and you’ve never studied Russian, you should plan to enroll in Slavic 101: First Semester Russian as soon as possible (Slavic 101 is offered during the fall and spring semesters or summer term).
 If you are currently enrolled in Slavic 101 or another Russian language course at UW-Madison, you are already eligible to apply for admission to the Russian Flagship Program!

 Current UW-Madison students are also encouraged to attend an Open House (usually offered once per semester) or to meet with an advisor to learn more about the program.
 Please contact us with any questions!